 Changes to our organization’s structure now reflect the important St. Lawrence and Great Lakes navigation corridor.
-The new Central and Arctic Region includes Quebec, Ontario and the Arctic.
+The new Central Region includes Quebec and Ontario.

 The Canadian Coast Guard provides essential maritime services in order to ensure the safety of mariners, to protect the marine environment, to facilitate maritime commerce and to promote Canada's sovereignty in Canadian waters.
 The Coast Guard has been innovative in adapting its activities in order to provide a high level of services year-round.
 Main areas of activity are: